aberloro/bikesharing/README.md

 ### Purpose
 The purpose of these visulaizations is to share pertinant information with stakeholders to empower their decision to invest in the Des Moines bikesharing product.

-The visualized data should tell the story of the bikeshare business NYC: how many users there are, who they are and what type of customer they are,  when and where they ride, what type of maintenace vs useage each bike sees, and specifics on the bike trips including duration of checkout, trips by gender by hour, and trips by user type and gender by day of the week.
+The visualized data should tell the story of the NYC bikeshare business: how many users there are, who they are and what type of customer they are,  when and where they ride, and what type of maintenace vs useage each bike sees.
+Also, stakeholders have requested specifics on the bike trips including duration of checkout, trips by gender by hour, and trips by user type and gender by day of the week.

 ### Deliverables
  - 1: Convert trip duration to datetime format via Python
  - 2: Create at least 7 visualizations for trip analisis
- - 3: Create a Story and Report presentation to stakeholders
+ - 3: Create a Story and Report for a presentation to stakeholders

 ### Resources
  - Data Sources: [citibike System Data](https://ride.citibikenyc.com/system-data)